Feyerabend/bb/workbook/ch05/bottomup/LR.md

 | 3     |           | Shift 4   | Reduce 2     |           |
 | 4     | Reduce 2  |           |              |           |

+While both a parsing table and what we have already studied, a state machine involve states and transitions (often based on input symbols), a parsing table is more specialized because it includes actions for both shifting states and reducing based on grammar rules.
+A state machine focuses on state transitions and typically doesn't involve grammar application or reductions.
+Therefore, they are not the same, even though they share some structural similarities.

 ### Parsing Process

 We will parse the input `aabb$` (the `$` symbol marks the end of input).